The Timeless Charm of 2D Animation: Flat, Funny, and Forever Fabulous

 - Dreamlike Settings – 2D animation doesn’t need to follow real-world logic, making it perfect for fantasy worlds like Adventure Time.

-Although 3D animation has certainly grown, it still struggles to match the limitless creativity and stylized awareness that 2D provides.
+While 3D animation has certainly evolved, it still struggles to match the limitless creativity and stylized humor that 2D provides.

 Why 2D Animation is Here to Stay

 Despite predictions of its decline, 2D animation is far from dead.
-Actually, it’s experiencing a resurgence with studios and independent animators pushing its boundaries.
-Here’s why 2D animation will continue to do well:
+In fact, it’s experiencing a resurgence with studios and independent animators pushing its boundaries.
+Here’s why 2D animation will continue to thrive:

 1. Streaming Platforms Love It